Eggs as food: Cultural significance

 A popular Easter tradition in some parts of the world is a decoration of hard-boiled eggs (usually by dyeing, but often by spray-painting).
 A similar tradition of egg painting exists in areas of the world influenced by the culture of Persia.
 Before the spring equinox in the Persian New Year tradition (called Norouz), each family member decorates a hard-boiled egg and they set them together in a bowl.
 In Northern Europe and North America, Easter eggs may be hidden by adults for children to find in an Easter egg hunt.
 They may be rolled in some traditions.
 In Eastern and Central Europe, and parts of England, easter eggs may be tapped against each other to see whose egg breaks first.

 Since the sixteenth century, the tradition of a dancing egg is held during the feast of Corpus Christi in Barcelona and other Catalan cities.
 It consists of a hollow eggshell, positioned over the water jet from a fountain, which causes the eggshell to revolve without falling.

-Fraud

-In China, egg food fraud in the form of fake chicken eggs made from resin, starch and pigments, for both domestic consumption and exports has been reported on several occasions.